Jake Virtanen: Vancouver Canucks

 Virtanen was invited to the Canucks training camp prior to the 2016–17 season but arrived overweight.
 He was instructed to maintain a weight of 213 over the offseason but upon arrival weighed in at 231 pounds.
 He played 10 games with the Canucks before being reassigned to the Utica Comets, where he remained for the majority of the season.
-On November 13, he was recalled to the Canucks, but three days later, he was sent back down again—he had registered only 9 goals and 10 assists in 65 games with the Canucks.
+On November 13, he was recalled to the Canucks, but three days later, he was sent back down again—up until then, he had registered only 7 goals and 7 assists in 65 games with the Canucks.
 While in Utica, Virtanen recorded 19 points 65 games while often playing a bottom-six role.
 His development in Utica earned him an invite to the Canucks training camp leading up to the 2017–18 season where he made the roster for opening night.
 He would spend the entirety of the season in the NHL and record 20 points in 75 games.
 On July 25, 2018, the Canucks re-signed Virtanen to a two-year $1.25 million contract while GM Jim Benning praised his "physical presence and speed."

 Prior to the start of the 2018–19 season, TSN 1040 radio hosts Jason Brough and Mike Halford vowed to shotgun a beer every time Virtanen scored during the season, deeming it "Shotgun Jake."
-Following his first goal of the season in a 5–2 win over the Calgary Flames, fans took to Twitter to tweet videos of themselves Shotgunning beer using the hashtag Shotgun Jake.
+Following his first goal of the season in a 5–2 win over the Calgary Flames, fans took to Twitter to tweet videos of themselves shotgunning beer using the hashtag #ShotgunJake.
 Although his season started off well with a career-high 22 points through 58 games, he suffered a fractured rib during a game against the Anaheim Ducks in February and remained out of the lineup for one month.